 During the Sophomore year, the students pair up with Juniors (11th Grade USA) to deliver a project for non-profit groups within the local community.

-Over the past three years, we have seen that the majority of teams now use Scrum as the “preferred” project management framework to deliver to their customers.
+Over the past four years, we have seen that the majority of teams now use Scrum as the “preferred” project management framework to deliver to their customers.

 Also, every project (from Freshman Orientation to parties to other internal events within the specialty center) are almost all executed using Scrum as the framework for delivery.

-Over time, we have now implemented a private slack.com team for remote volunteer support of the Scrum Master, Product Owner, and Development Team Members of the Scrum Teams.
+Over time, we have now implemented a private slack.com team for remote volunteer support of the Scrum Master, Product Owner, and Development Team Members of the Scrum Teams at the school.

-I’ve just completed the third year of doing this with the school and have provided scholarships to a few students to become Certified Scrum Masters with the Scrum Alliance (and will continue to do this).
+I’ve just completed the fourth year of doing this with the school and have provided scholarships to a few students to become Certified Scrum Masters with the Scrum Alliance (and will continue to do this).
 They attend my public workshops [iWantScrumTraining.com] with people from the local community and participate in all simulations, discussions and learning together.
 It’s awesome to witness.

 Prior to their Senior (12th Grade USA) year, all of the speciality center students must work at a summer internship; their knowledge of Scrum and other Agile techniques has been another skill they can bring to the table for local employers during their internships.

-The first cohort of students I worked with will be heading off to universities around the world starting in the Fall of 2016 [I’ll report back what I hear from them!].
+The first cohort of students I worked have headed off to universities around the world (starting in the Fall of 2016) [I’ll report back what I hear from them!].

-For the past four years I have worked with — and continue to do so — Hope High School (in Chandler, Arizona USA) in transforming the way they run their entire school.
-It’s spreading and it’s an AWESOME project — learn more!.
+For the past four years I have worked — and continue to do so — with Hope High School (in Chandler, Arizona USA) in transforming the way they run their entire school.
+It’s spreading and it’s an AWESOME project — learn more!

-This is a short version of what I am doing to help change the way education is delivered in the 21st century.
+short longer version of what I am doing to help change the way education is delivered in the 21st century.